docker/docs/docker-for-mac/osxfs-caching.md

 consistency can result in performance that is significantly worse than a native (non-Docker) environment.
 For example,

- * running `go list ./...` in a bind-mounted golang source tree takes around 26 seconds
+ * running `go list ./...` in the bind-mounted `docker/docker` source tree takes around 26 seconds

  * writing 100MB in 1k blocks into a bind-mounted directory takes around 23 seconds